Skip to main content

 Overview

 The Children's Hospital of Philadelphia (CHOP) and University of Pennsylvania (Penn) clinical informatics fellowship welcomes applicants from all ACGME primary clinical specialties.
 Two to three fellowship positions are awarded each year.
 Fellows experience the practice of clinical informatics in inpatient, ambulatory, emergency, and other care settings.
-During rotations, fellows work closely with distinguished faculty on projects in clinical decision support, data analytics/science, and innovation.
+During rotations, fellows work closely with distinguished faculty on projects related to many areas of informatics including, but not limited to: clinical decision support, data analytics/science, human-computer interaction, and artificial intelligence.
 As part of this collaborative program, fellows earn either a Certificate in Biomedical Informatics or a Master's degree in Biomedical Informatics and engage in mentored opportunities to pursue research and other scholarly activities.
 CHOP and Penn are committed to developing our future leaders of the healthcare industry.
 Upon successful completion of the program, the Clinical Informatics Fellow can expect to:

 • Master the Core Content set forth by the American Medical Informatics Association (AMIA) for the Subspecialty of Clinical Informatics.